1931 UK & Ireland Greyhound Racing Year: Summary

 Mick the Miller was a now household name in the United Kingdom following his achievement in winning a second English Greyhound Derby.
 A third Derby win was the primary target for the year but before the event started he successfully defended his Wembley Spring Cup title during March.
-He won heat and semi final before claiming the final on 23 March in a track record time of 30.04.
+He won the heat and semi final before claiming the final on 23 March 1931 in a track record time of 30.04.
 After three more races he then participated in the 1931 English Greyhound Derby.
 The exploits of Mick the Miller was propelling many other greyhounds to national fame at the time.
 He retired on a high with an undefeated run to St Leger glory.
 The final opposition had included Virile Lad, the brilliant bitch Bradshaw Fold and the Derby champion Seldom Led.
 He was retired to stud with Jack Masters in Norfolk and later starred in a film called Wild Boy produced by Gainsborough Pictures, along with stars of the day, Sonnie Hale, Bud Flanagan and Chesney Allen.

 Tracks

 At least 17 new tracks opened during 1931, including a new stadium on the Park Royal site in London.
 The Associated Greyhound Company that owned the tracks of Towneley and Darnall and the lease at Craven Park went bankrupt.
 Towneley was then bought by Captain Ramsbottom.

 The Duchy of Cornwall proposed allowing greyhound racing to take place at The Oval, to generate income for the Kennington area, the proposal failed following protests from neighbours and Christian groups.
+The Greyhound Racing Association's (GRA) Hook Estate and Kennels at Northaw opened.